Syomus/ProceduralToolkit/README.md

 Procedural Toolkit is a collection of instruments for creating procedural generation systems.
 It is free, open source and does not require a Unity Pro license.

+**Warning: Be aware that this is a programming toolkit, editor support is limited.**

 ## Classes
 * RandomE: Random extensions for arrays, value generators.
 * MeshE: Mesh extensions and constructors for primitives.